Applying for a Liquor Licence or Permit

 Catering − for catering companies who wish to serve liquor in addition to food, with food service as the primary purpose

-Special Wine Store – available to eligible grocery stores only, the special wine store licence permits the sale of 100% BC wine on grocery store shelves.
+Special Wine Store – available to eligible grocery stores only, the special wine store licence permits the sale of both domestic and imported wine (including cider, mead and sake) on grocery store shelves.

 - Special Event Permit – for individuals and groups holding special events (such as community celebrations, weddings or banquets)